dyyfk/weiqi-fullstack/README.md

 - [ ] Users should have a rating system
 - [ ] User avatars are inconsistent on the dashboard page
 - [ ] The room status is not being updated correctly
+- [ ] Add authentication to matchmaking if users already in a game

 ### ✅ solved issues:
 - [x] Google routes cannot redirect